Tloops/tloops.github.io/_teaching/2022-fall-teaching-2.md

 ---
-title: "Multimedia Information Processing"
+title: "Introduction to (Medical) Artificial Intelligence"
 collection: teaching
-type: "Teaching Assistant"
+type: "Undergraduate course"
 permalink: /teaching/2022-fall-teaching-2
 venue: "SUSTech, Department of Computer Science and Engineering"
-date: 2022-09-01
+date:
 location: "Shenzhen, China"
 ---

+Teaching Assistant of **Introduction to Artificial Intelligence** and **Introduction to Medical Artificial Intelligence** in Fall 2022, Fall 2023, and Fall 2024.

 ## Duties

 - Scheduling TAs, marking assignments, coming up with exam questions, and hosting information sessions for final projects.
-- Gave lectures of state-of-the-art multimedia AI advancement (e.g., Segment Anything Model). ([Download Slides](/files/SAMintro.pdf))
+- Lecture given in English of AI platforms ([Download Slides](/files/I2AI-Lec08-en.pdf))
+  - Python,
+  - Scikit-Learn,
+  - and PyTorch
-- Writing the textbooks for this course (third author).
+- Participated in writing the textbooks for **Introduction to Artificial Intelligence**.